AdnanSweeney/MTG-Mana-Calculator/README.md

 We can do all this with `npm run deploy` if we add `"deploy": "npm run build && surge build https://<INSERT-URL>.surge.sh"` to our `package.json`

 Make sure that there is no homepage attribute in `package.json` as this will change the path of the assets within the new build!

+Test mobile with [ngrok](https://ngrok.com/docs/getting-started/).
+Get an account, set up an Auth Token on your machine, and run `ngrok http 3000` to generate a link so you can share a live version with your devices